Zhang Weili: UFC Strawweight Champion

 Zhang faced Jéssica Andrade for the UFC Women's Strawweight Championship on August 31, 2019, at UFC Fight Night 157.
-She won the fight via first-round technical knockout to become the new strawweight champion.
+She won the fight via first-round technical knockout to become the new strawweight champion, and the first UFC champion from China.
 The win also earned Zhang her first Performance of the Night bonus award.

 In the first defense of her title, Zhang faced former strawweight champion Joanna Jędrzejczyk on March 7, 2020, at UFC 248.
-Zhang moved her training camp from China to Thailand and later moved to Dubai due to the COVID-19 pandemic, as TSA rules stated a two-week quarantine was imposed for any non-US citizen be granted entry to the United States if they had recently been in China.
+Zhang moved her training camp from China to Thailand and later moved to Dubai due to the COVID-19 pandemic, as TSA rules stated a two-week quarantine was imposed for any non-US citizen to be granted entry to the United States if they had recently been in China.
 After multiple failed attempts to obtain a US visa to fight in UFC's events in the US, on February 19, 2020, Zhang was granted US visa to fight at UFC 248.
 Zhang won the back–and–forth fight via split decision, which marked her first successful title defense.
 This win also marked her first Fight of the Night award.
 This bout was considered by many pundits as the greatest fight in women's MMA history.

 In the second defense of her title, Zhang faced former strawweight champion Rose Namajunas on April 24, 2021, at UFC 261.
 She lost the fight by knockout early in the first round after getting caught with a head kick.